ErinCoughlan/cs-submission-site/README.md

    in a valid date.
 A possible improvement for this would be to create custom editable inputs to use with jEditable, such as the yes/no toggle for partners.

+## Tests ##

+ * A series of end-to-end tests are run using protractor with webdriver.
+The setup of webdriver is described here, but varies depending on the OS: https://github.com/angular/protractor/blob/master/docs/getting-started.md

+ * There must be a running webdriver-manager at localhost port 4444, and the node server must be running at localhost port 3000.
+If these ports need to be changed for some reason, the configuration for the webdriver port can be changed at cs-submission-site/frontend/protractor/config.js, and the port for the server can be changed at cs-submission-site/frontend/protractor/tests/e2e_spec.js.

+ * The tests can be run by typing the following in a terminal at the project root folder: protractor ./frontend/protractor/config.js --suite e2e

+ * The tests log in to a test user, look at the student view, and make sure that certain course and assignment information can be found.
+It then goes to the professor view by URL, and checks if navigation to the grader view is possible.

+ * The current tests include examples of navigation and interaction, and looking at the way they are written it should make it clear how to add additional tests.